Mid-Autumn Festival, Mooncake Festival, Moon Festival – whatever you call it, we're reading some fun story books with the kiddos for the celebrations

 5. Moon Messenger: A Family Reunion During the Mid-Autumn Festival by Jie Wei

-Mid-Autumn Festival in China is a celebratory time for families.
-Unfortunately, Maomao’s father is away and will not be able to celebrate with the family.
-Maomao thus decides to write a postcard for his father and asks the moon to deliver it for him.
-We loved that the story is told in both English and Chinese.
+Mid-Autumn Festival is traditionally a time for families to reunite, but Maomao’s father is away and cannot join the celebration.
+Missing him, Maomao writes a postcard and asks the moon to deliver it.
+We love that the story is presented in both English and Chinese, making it a useful choice for bilingual families and children learning Mandarin.

 6. Mooncakes by Loretta Seto

-Sometimes we have to choose between what we want to do and what we should do.
-When Lin Yi heads to the bustling market to buy food, he spots a beautiful red rabbit lantern.
-He wants to buy it for the Moon Festival, but he only has enough money to buy the food he needs, so what will he do?
-A poignant story about temptation and discipline, the book also includes instructions for making your own lantern.
+Sometimes we have to choose between something we want and something we need.
+When Lin Yi heads to the bustling market to buy food for his family, he spots a beautiful red rabbit lantern that he desperately wants for the Moon Festival.
+However, he only has enough money for the items on his mother’s shopping list.
+What will he decide to do?

-9. Celebrating Mid-Autumn Festival: History, Traditions, and Activities – A Holiday Book for Kids by YY Chen and Eugenia Chu
+9. Celebrating Mid-Autumn Festival: History, Traditions, and Activities by Y.Y.
+Chen and Eugenia Chu

 10. Moon Festival Wishes: Moon Cake and Mid-Autumn Festival Celebration by Jillian Lin